MacauleyMorgan/Project-Three/README.md

 ## GitHub version control

 The site was created using the template provided by code institute regarding milestone project 3.
 The code was written in gitpod and pushed using the gitpod source control option on the side bar of the application.

-### Github Pages

-- Adding it to Github Pages
-- To create the live link for the site, github pages was used in the following way.
-- Navigate to settings
-- Click on the Pages tab
-- Select the branch "main"
-- This will generate the link to the live site when created.
-- Click Save

 ### Cloning